peerajak/ReinforcementNavigation/README.md

 3. Make sure that your kernel is the installed dependencies, in this case, dlnd enviroment.
 >python -m jupyter notebook Navigation.ipynb
 The ipython file should be automatically shown on your web browser.

-Then simply run all cells.
-Read all the instruction and comments in ipynb file.
+4. Understand the problem, state space, action space.
+#TODO
+5. Save your model
+#TODO
+6. Initiate new empty model and reload the saved model
+#TODO
+7. Environment solved
+#TODO
+- explain the performance different between random and trained agent

 ### Understanding the Algorithm
 Please read Report.pdf.

-Project Rubic
-- The submission includes the saved model weights of the successful agent.
-- state and action spaces, and when the environment is considered solved

-- explain the performance different between random and trained agent